 The following recommendations are based on the key negative features and issues identified as part of the Character Appraisal.
 Some of them may have to remain aspirational for the time being, but it is considered 'good practice' to identify possible actions which could be implemented in the future if the funding becomes available.
-Other recommendations rely are dependent on sufficient resources being available to the District Council to bring forward.
+Other recommendations rely upon the District Council providing sufficient staff resources to ensure that the proposed actions are carried forward.
 All of the recommendations particularly rely upon a successful partnership between the District Council and the local community, assisted by Kent County Council as appropriate.